-13. If a church is disaffiliating on October 29, 2022, should lay membership who want to remain in The United Methodist Church move their membership prior to October 29?
+13. If a church is disaffiliating on May 6, 2023, should lay membership who want to remain in The United Methodist Church move their membership prior to that date?

-The disaffiliating church is a UMC until the settlement date of the disaffiliation agreement, so they do not have to move their membership by October 29, 2022 (or the AC date).
+The disaffiliating church is a UMC until the settlement date of the disaffiliation agreement, so they do not have to move their membership by May 6, 2023 (or the AC date).
 See FAQ Question #15 for an explanation of when exactly a church will legally be disaffiliated from The United Methodist Church.